-The other important genetic reproduction operator is mutation.
+The other genetic reproduction operator is mutation.
 This involves randomly changing some random gene in a chromosome.
 For example, the individual ABCDEFG may become ABxDEFG by a random mutation of the gene C to x.
-Typically, mutation plays a lesser role than crossover, and is used more sparingly.
+Typically, mutation plays a lesser role than crossover in GA's, and is used more sparingly.

 It is worth reiterating the importance of fitness-based selection in the above discussion.
 In order for a genetic algorithm to be successful, individuals used for reproduction must be selected based upon their relative fitness or strength in solving some problem of interest.
-There are a number of schemes for performing fitness-based selection.
-The one used in this paper is the tournament selection.
-Here, a set of 2 or more individuals are randomly selected from the population.
-Then the individual with the highest fitness score is retained as a parent for reproduction.
+There are a number of schemes for implementing fitness-based selection.
+The one used here is the tournament selection.
+Here, a fixed number of individuals are randomly selected from the population.
+Then the individual with the highest fitness score in this set is retained as a parent for reproduction.
 This tournament selection is performed once for mutation, and twice for crossover (once for each parent).